Youssef Darwish: Early life

-Darwish was born in 1910 to the Jewish Egyptian jeweller Moussa Youssef Farag Darwish.
-His family belonged to the minority Karaite Jews that were one of the communities that comprised the rich and diverse mosaic of Egyptian Jewry.
+Darwish was born in 1910 in Egypt to a Jewish jeweller, Moussa Youssef Farag Darwish, whose family belonged to the minority Karaite Jews, a community which comprised the rich and diverse mosaic of Egyptian Jewry.
 Karaite Jews were simultaneously multilingual and highly integrated in the Egyptian community at that time; most families spoke French and Arabic at home and sent their children to bilingual schools.
 Some families spoke Greek, Russian and Turkish as well.

-Darwish graduated from a prestigious French high school in Cairo, l'École des frères, in 1929 and received his degree in law from the University of Toulouse in 1932.
+Darwish graduated from a prestigious French high school in Cairo, the École des frères, in 1929.
+He earned a degree in law from the University of Toulouse in 1932.
 In Toulouse, Darwish was first exposed to Marxist literature and became engaged in the local cell of the French Communist Party.

 Career

 In 1934, Darwish returned to Egypt and started his career as a labour lawyer and political organizer.
 Together with two other Egyptian Jewish activists - Ahmad Sadiq Sa'd and Raymond Douek- he cofounded a new secret Egyptian communist organization and a magazine known as Al Fajr Al Jadid (لفجر الجديد) or the New Dawn, that was linked to many trade unions.
 By the mid-1940s, Darwish had become the legal representer to 67 of Egypt's then 170 labour unions, for which he worked with minimal or no fees.

 In 1946, Darwish co- founded the Workers Committee for National Liberation (WCNL), the first formal Marxist organisation in Egypt.
 WCNL was an anti-imperialistic movement that demanded ending the British occupation of Egypt, liberation of the Egyptian economy from foreign influence, development of the Egyptian economy, nationalization of all monopolies including the nationalization of Suez Canal and other health, educational and political reforms such as voting rights for women and expansion of civil liberties.
 WCNL later turned to the "Workers and Peasants Communist Party (WPCP)" and then fused with other communist organizations at the time in the "Communist Party of Egypt (CPE)" (الحزب الشيوعى المصرى), which then split into CPE and HADETU.